near/docs/docs/bos/tutorial/quickstart.md

 title: ⭐ Quickstart
 ---

-The Blockchain Operating System (BOS) allows you to quicky develop fullstack decentralized applications by publishing all of its source code on-chain.
+NEAR allows you to quicky develop fullstack decentralized applications by publishing all of its source code on-chain.

 In this quickstart tutorial we will create a simple application that takes a name as input and renders a friendly greeting.